 — Nicolas Lachenmaier, Engineer for Fluid Dynamics and Thermal Analysis, MTU Friedrichshafen

 In addition, the generated geometries in CAESES® are typically watertight i.e. closed and absolutely clean.
 You will have no issues with overlapping surfaces or gaps.
-However, if needed, you can apply healing and snapping mechanisms to fix a surface triangulation.
+However, if needed, you can apply healing and snapping mechanisms to fix a surface or its triangulation.
 This issue is critical if your meshing software is using STL input.
 The coloring mechanisms are also available for sending information about the different surface patches to your meshing setup.
 Check out this short tutorial video about watertight meshes.

 There is an article about the “colored” IGES and STEP format of CAESES® that is of interest for several simulation packages such as STAR-CCM+.
 Another blog post “New export for CONVERGE users” gives information about coloring surface patches for robust and easy data exchange with CONVERGE CFD.